JohnnyDoorn/KendallWeightedDistance/README.md

-# KendallsWeightedDistance
+# KendallWeightedDistance
-Code respository for computation of Kendall's weighted distance
+Code respository for computation of the Kendall weighted distance